 There’s no such thing as free shipping.

-Inbound shipping costs refer to incoming freight transport, storage as well as delivery of goods cost borne by a company.
-It is essentially the cost of shipping goods from your production site to its final destination.
+Inbound shipping costs refer to incoming freight transport, storage, and delivery of goods cost borne by a company.
+It is essentially the cost of shipping goods from your production site to their final destination.

-This post will discuss how businesses can use these strategies to successfully reduce their inbound shipping costs.
+This post will discuss how businesses can use these strategies to reduce their inbound shipping costs successfully.

 Determine Cost Per Unit (CPU)

-Although it might be difficult to break down your freight expenses into costs per unit, it’s an important step to gain significantly reduced inbound shipping costs.
+Although breaking down your freight expenses into costs per unit might be challenging, it’s an important step to gain significantly reduced inbound shipping costs.

 Suppliers can account for a sizeable margin of error or fluctuations in purchase order quantities.
-If your suppliers choose the carriers or shipping companies you may be tricked in to paying a higher fee.
+If your suppliers choose the carriers or shipping companies, they may trick you into paying a higher fee.

-In such cases product and shipping costs are combined skewing the actual freight costs by SKU.
+In such cases, product and shipping costs are combined, SKU skewing the actual freight costs.
 To get an accurate price, unbundle freight from the product price.
-Talk directly to vendor’s account representative and keep the conversation two-way.
+Talk directly to the vendor’s account representative and keep the conversation two-way.

 Allocate Proper Resources

-Inbound logistics require you to dedicate a lot of time and resources that function according to your corporate goals and strategies.
+Inbound logistics require you to dedicate time and resources that function according to your corporate goals and strategies.

 Improper inbound management can take a toll on your profit margins and future logistics budget.
-In most organizations management needs to drive change by seizing control over inbound logistics processes, relationship with carriers and transportation equipment.
+In most organizations, management needs to drive change by seizing control over inbound logistics processes, relationships with carriers, and transportation equipment.

-According to a B2B sector research, depending on the industry and company size, businesses can save up to 40% of their annual freight budget in inbound shipping costs.
+According to a B2B sector research, businesses can save up to 40% of their annual freight budget in inbound shipping costs depending on the industry and company size.

 Remove Department Silos

-Companies that operate in inter-departmental silos can face major setbacks in the success of their supply chain.
-This is not merely a flaw in collaborative efforts but a company-wide problem which has drastic effects on inbound shipping costs.
+Companies that operate in inter-departmental silos can face significant setbacks in the success of their supply chain.
+This is not merely a flaw in collaborative efforts but a company-wide problem that drastically affects inbound shipping costs.

 In most organizations, inbound products are purchased by the procurement department.
-This department controls when and how goods are shipped, with no input from logistics department.
-Barriers like these boost inbound product costs and result in major savings being lost.
+This department controls when and how goods are shipped, with no input from the logistics department.
+Barriers like these boost inbound product costs and lose significant savings.

-To use opportunities like truck space maximization, dock congestion prevention and adequate resources allocation, let all concerned departments be in charge of cargo.
+To use opportunities like truck space maximization, dock congestion prevention, and adequate resource allocation, let all concerned departments charge cargo.

-Likewise, collaborating with suppliers directly handling shipping is another major cost-cutting strategy.
-Don’t be hesitant in requesting suppliers to have a share in the control over inbound shipments.
+Likewise, collaborating with suppliers directly handling shipping is another primary cost-cutting strategy.
+Don’t hesitate to request suppliers to have a share in the control over inbound shipments.
 Reputable suppliers will recognize the value in a partnership to reduce freight costs.

 Gain Data Visibility

-It’s essential for companies to acquire visibility to properly manage their inbound programs.
+Companies need to acquire visibility to manage their inbound programs properly.
 All this begins with logistics-related data.
-There might be a large amount to sift through, organize and analyze.
-However, it is key in revealing precisely how your supply chain is performing.
+There might be a considerable amount to sift through, organize, and analyze.
+However, it is vital to reveal precisely how your supply chain is performing.